LucaCanali/sparkMeasure/README.md

   * **Interactive mode**
-    use sparkMeasure to collect and analyze Spark workload metrics in interactive mode when working with shell or notebook environments, such as `spark-shell` (Scala), `PySpark` (Python) and/or from `jupyter notebooks`.
+    Use sparkMeasure to collect and analyze Spark workload metrics in interactive mode when working with shell or notebook environments, such as `spark-shell` (Scala), `PySpark` (Python) and/or from `jupyter notebooks`.
     - **[SparkMeasure on PySpark and Jupyter notebooks](docs/Python_shell_and_Jupyter.md)**